 - Pathway School for Adults, New Smyrna Beach

 - Sunshine School for Adults, Daytona Beach

 On June 1, 1971, Jack D. Dunkle was hired as our 2nd Executive Director.
 Under Jack’s leadership the agency continued to grow, and new programs were added.
 That summer, our camp program was begun thanks to the efforts of the Reverend Hal Marchman.
-This camp experience is known today as “Labor of Love Camp,” and provides approximately 100 adults with I/DD the opportunity to have a “summer camp” experience.
-In 1973, our agency coordinated the first Special Olympics event in Volusia County – with 200 athletes participating.
+This camp experience is known today as “Labor of Love Camp,” and provided approximately 100 adults with I/DD the opportunity to have a “summer camp” experience.
+In 1973, The Arc of Volusia coordinated the first Special Olympics event in Volusia County – with 200 athletes participating.

 Mr. Dunkle retired on June 1, 1977 after serving six years in the leadership role.
 After a brief interim, Eugene Gabriel took over the reins in 1978, and continued to serve as our Executive Director for the next 20 years.
 Under Gene’s compassionate and capable leadership, The Arc Volusia continued to grow and prosper – impacting more and more lives while creating the opportunity for hope, growth, and change.
 Gene completed construction of the Daytona Campus AND established our campus in DeLand during his tenure.
 When he retired on October 1, 1998 – he left us in better shape than ever before.

 Today, because of the leadership of these early pioneers, we are a mission-driven, debt free agency.